Home > Pies, Tarts, and Crisps > Chocolate Stone Fruit Cobbler For Two

 • Sprinkle the corn starch and sugar over the fruit.
 Stir to coat.
 Note – You can add more/less sugar to the fruit.
 Keep in mind the fruit is naturally sweet.

-• Pour the fruit filling equally into 2 serving dishes (I used 4-inch pie dishes), or into one 6-Inch pie or casserole dish.
+• Pour the fruit filling equally into 2 small pie dishes (linked above), or one 6-Inch pie or casserole dish.

 • Using a small cookie scoop or serving spoon, scoop dollops of the chocolate biscuit batter on top of the fruit filling.
 Sprinkle the tops of the biscuits with granulated sugar.